neilchaudhuri/neilchaudhuri/README.md

 - **Modular monolith first.** Microservices solve organizational and scaling problems.
 Reach for them when those problems actually arrive.
 - **Zero Trust and DevSecOps.** Every service authenticates every request, and security lives in the pipeline.
 - **Types and tests both matter.** Coverage as a target is a trap.
 I chase confidence, measured by mutation testing, not a coverage number.
 Types are also critical for configuration and not just code.
 - **Agile buys confidence.** Agile is not about meetings where no one is allowed to sit down.
 Deliver something fast.
-Get feedbaack.
+Get feedback.
 Iterate towards outcomes.
 DORA and SPACE tell you something real.
 The McKinsey developer productivity index does not.
 - **Python is great and reigns supreme at data science, but [Python is not the language of AI](https://www.vidyasource.com/blog/python-is-not-language-of-ai/).** I build production AI on the JVM.

 I [write](https://www.vidyasource.com/blog/) about all of this and back the opinions with measurable outcomes from my own engagements.